I decided this morning that I just HAVE to take a few minutes and share this breakfast with you.

 So let’s break it down.

-Melt butter, (ghee or bacon grease for Paleo/GAPS) in a cast iron skillet.
-Saute diced onions until the edges start to brown (if your kiddos just can’t do the onions, you can omit but the flavor is really awesome so try it.
+Melt butter, (ghee or bacon grease for Paleo or Dairy-free) in a cast iron skillet.
+Saute diced onions until the edges start to brown (if your kiddos just can’t do the onions, you can omit them but the flavor is really awesome so try it.
 Seriously.
 Keep trying.
 My kiddos have come to LOVE cooked onions in their food.)
 When the onions are starting to brown, add in your sliced zucchini and more fat if needed.
 Season well with mineral or sea salt, fresh cracked pepper and a good amount of garlic powder.
 Continue to saute the zucchini and onions until the onions are soft and brown and the zucchini are beginning to brown as well.

 (When it comes to flavor, just remember, “brown food is good food.”)